camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 After the process instance has been started, you will receive a notification with a link to the process instance view in [Operate](../../operate/operate-introduction.md).
-Follow this link to observe the progress of the process instance and interact with it if required.
+Follow this link to monitor the process instance and interact with it as needed.

 :::info
+Single-file deployment is not supported in a process application.
-If you click the **Deploy** or **Run** button on the modeling screen for a BPMN or DMN diagram that is part of a process application, you will be deploying all resources of the process application and not just the current diagram.
+If you click the **Deploy** or **Run** button on the modeling screen for any BPMN or DMN diagram in the process application, you will deploy _all_ resources of the process application and not just the current diagram.
 :::

 ### Deployment errors